iSeg: Interactive 3D Segmentation via Interactive Attention: Experiments

 \ourmethod{} is implemented in PyTorch~\cite{pytorch} and its training time varies according to the number of mesh vertices.
-For a mesh with $3000$ vertices, the optimization takes about 3 hours on a single Nvidia A40 GPU.
-Querying the model with input clicks takes about 0.7 seconds on that GPU.
+For a mesh with $3000$ vertices, the optimization takes about 3 hours on a single Nvidia A40 GPU. \siga{Training the model is a one-time offline phase.
+Once trained,} querying the model with input clicks takes only about 0.7 seconds\siga{, which allows fast interactive interaction with the shape}.
 In our experiments, we used SAM ViT-H with an image size of $224 \times 224$.
 To obtain fine-grained segmentations, we utilized the smallest scale mask from SAM for the projected clicked points.
-Additional details are in the supplementary.
+Additional details are provided in the supplementary.